The Inflation Reduction Act

 How to opt in to the program

-You must opt in to take advantage of the program.
+If you are not currently participating, you must opt in to take advantage of the program.
 You can opt in by phone, online, or by mail.

 Phone